aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 This tutorial provides two deployment options:

 - **Deploy the cluster into a new VPC**.
-This option builds a new AWS environment consisting of the VPC, subnets, NAT gateways, security groups, an NFS server, an LSF master, and other infrastructure components, and then deploys LSF into this new VPC.
+This option builds a new AWS environment consisting of the VPC, subnets, NAT gateways, security groups, an FSx for NetApp ONTAP NFS server, an LSF master, and other infrastructure components, and then installs and configures LSF into this new VPC.

 - **Deploy the cluster into an existing VPC**.
-This option provisions the cluster in an existing VPC.
-Instead of a Linux-based NFS server, this environment relies on EFS for the NFS file system.
+This option is the same as above but it provisions the cluster in an existing VPC.

 This tutorial provides separate CloudFormation templates for these options.
 It also lets you configure CIDR blocks, instance types, and other settings, as discussed later in this guide.